-Upon receipt of the IDs, you will have 3 months from the date they were handed to you to contact the individuals.
+Upon receipt of the Trust IDs, you will have 3 months from the date they were handed to you to contact the individuals.
+If recruitment is ongoing after 3 months, you must request an updated data extraction from the CRIS Extraction Team.

-2. Data storage
+2. Data Storage

-All data will be saved in the CRIS shared drive (BRC\CRIS) and you cannot move this file to your personal drive or outside the SLaM IT network.
+All data will be saved in the CRIS shared drive (BRC_CRIS) and you cannot move this file to your personal drive or outside the SLAM IT network.

 If you request Trust IDs, they will be saved separately from the BRCIDs you have provided, in an Excel spread sheet under password protection which will be sent to you in a separate email.
 DO NOT remove password protection from the document.

 The Trust IDs and BRCIDs must not be linked together in order to protect the integrity of CRIS as an anonymised database.
-All information for recruitment from ePJS or from CRIS used must remain within the SLaM firewall until a service user has provided informed consent for your study.
+All information for recruitment from ePJS or from CRIS used must remain within the SLAM firewall until a service user has provided informed consent for your study.